LetNear/ProLockLogger/README.md

 ##CREATE .env file from the root folder

-> Always ask for the .env file in the GC
-> Paste the code to the newley created .env file
 > php artisan serve
 > IF IT ASK FOR THE APP KEY USE THIS: